 IPB provided advice and support to assist our employees and Members in providing mental health and wellbeing supports for employees.
 A good quality and mentally healthy workplace is important to all employees.
-This is not without its challenges as fear of discrimination and feelings of shame can be associated with poor reporting of mental ill-health, and organisations can find such issues difficult to address.
+This is not without its challenges as management Members.
+Over 80% of senior management respondents cited cyber-risk as an area of growing concern and this concern is reflected in our focus on cyber-risk management supports.